Thank you for signing up to . You will receive a verification email shortly.

 Where can I get a flu jab near me?
 It's the question everyone is asking this week as we're set to have a full season of winter flu.

-Tissues stuffed into coat pockets, strangers stifling coughs on public transport and supermarkets selling out of cold & flu medicine, the signs of a slightly more ‘normal’ festive period are definitely here.
-Even though Covid-19 is definitely still with us and health officials urging those eligible to book a booster jab, the chance that it’s just a standard flu virus is higher than it’s been in years.
-With no lockdowns or social distancing regulations in place anymore and as many people have stopped wearing face coverings, we’re not protected from catching viruses like we have been.
+Tissues stuffed into coat pockets, strangers stifling coughs on public transport and supermarkets selling out of cold & flu medicine, the signs of a slightly more 'normal' festive period are definitely here.
+Even though Covid-19 is definitely still with us and health officials urging those eligible to book a booster jab (opens in new tab), the chance that it's just a standard flu virus is higher than it's been in years.
+With no lockdowns or social distancing regulations in place anymore and as many people have stopped wearing face coverings (opens in new tab), we're not protected from catching viruses like we have been.

 Luckily, the NHS is targeting more people with their flu vaccination programme to combat the double risk of coronavirus and flu.
 But despite this, reportedly 1 in 5 people still don't know whether or not they're eligible for a vaccine.
 And this uncertainty is putting a potential 7 million patients at risk of missing their jab, according to data from myGP.
 So to make sure you're not one of them, this is what you need to know about the flu vaccine in 2021.